BREAKING NEWS: Bishop announces clergy assignments

 Father Brad Doyle has been appointed parochial vicar for the cluster parishes of St. James Church in St. James, and St. Philip Church and Our Lady of Peace Church, both in Vacherie.
 Currently, Father Doyle is currently parochial vicar at St. George Church in Baton Rouge.

-Father Paul Gros has been appointed parochial vicar at St. George Church in Baton Rouge He had been serving as pastor the cluster parishes of St. Anne in Napoleonville, Assumption of the Blessed Virgin Mary in Plattenville and St. Philomena in Labadieville.
+Father Paul Gros has been appointed parochial vicar at St. George Church in Baton Rouge He is serving as pastor of the cluster parishes of St. Anne in Napoleonville, Assumption of the Blessed Virgin Mary in Plattenville and St. Philomena in Labadieville.

-Father Joshua Johnson has been appointed at pastor of Holy Rosary Church in St. Amant.
+Father Joshua Johnson has been appointed as pastor of Holy Rosary Church in St. Amant.
 Father Johnson has been serving as parochial vicar at St. Aloysius.

 Father Charbel el Jamhoury has been appointed pastor at St. Agnes Parish in Baton Rouge, where is currently serving as administrator.